 Sleep and Weight: More evidence is becoming available demonstrating the relationship between sleep and weight.
 One article I read recently on the topic suggested that lack of sleep actually acts in much the same way that THC does on one’s appetite: your body can no longer detect that you’ve consumed the proper amount and tells you to keep eating!
 In addition to this, sleeping produces a growth hormone that instructs your body to break down fat for energy, and actually prevents new fat from being produced!

 Heart Health and Inflammation: All of the latest research in the area of sleep and inflammation points to one particular protein building up in the bloodstream that has an inflammatory effect.
-A proper nights sleep helps eliminate this protein, and thus reduces the potential inflammation levels you experience.
+A proper night's sleep helps eliminate this protein and thus reduces the potential inflammation levels you experience.
 As is widely known, inflammation is a significant contributor to several disease conditions for the body, heart disease being among them.
-In addition to its anti-inflammatory effects, sleep also eases your heart’s work load, your blood pressure, and your blood-sugar levels, insuring optimal heart maintenance.
+In addition to its anti-inflammatory effects, sleep also eases your heart’s workload, your blood pressure, and your blood sugar levels, ensuring optimal heart maintenance.
 Indeed, it has been demonstrated that lack of sleep has been directly linked to an elevated risk for both strokes and heart attacks.

 Learning to Sleep Again!

-Recognizing the vital importance of sleep, staff at Absolute Rehab make it a priority to work with our clients to maximize the conditions for a restful and proper sleep.
-We know that for a variety of reasons a chronic lack of sleep can happen to the best of us, typically for anxiety and/or pain related reasons.
+Recognizing the vital importance of sleep, our team at Absolute Rehab makes it a priority to work with our clients to maximize the conditions for a restful and proper sleep.
+We know that for a variety of reasons a chronic lack of sleep can happen to the best of us, typically for anxiety and/or pain-related reasons.
 With that in mind, we offer two proven solutions to get you back on track towards sleeping for the whole night again.

 Acupuncture and Sleep: In the late 1990s, the World Health Organization conducted a thorough review of the benefits of acupuncture.
 In that review, insomnia was specifically included as a condition properly treatable by acupuncture.
 Since then, more and more evidence has emerged indicating acupuncture as an effective treatment for a poor night’s sleep.
 There are many theories regarding why acupuncture is so beneficial to sleeping better, but two main theories have emerged.
 The first is that acupuncture stimulates the body’s production of melatonin, the natural hormone that instructs your body that it is time to rest.
 The other prevailing theory is that acupuncture has a direct effect on the relief of obstructive sleep apnea, by stimulating tongue and throat muscles to prevent them from collapsing during sleep.
 Although there is still some debate around the specific reasons, what is known for certain is that acupuncture has a direct positive effect on promoting a good night’s sleep.